-If you supply us with information about you, that relates to your gender, ethnicity, language, sexual orientation, gender reassignment, disability, religion or belief, and caring responsibilities, we will process your personal data to meet our public sector equality duties under the Equality Act 2010.
+If you supply us with information about you, that relates to your sex, ethnicity, language, sexual orientation, gender reassignment, disability, religion or belief, and caring responsibilities, we will process your personal data to meet our public sector equality duties under the Equality Act 2010.
 This information is not required in order for you to receive a library service.

 Legitimate interests - Audit/Quality Control, Enquiries and Complaints

 We will use your personal information, where there is a legitimate interest in carrying out audit and quality control and to enable the handling of enquiries and complaints.

 If you have provided us with an email address we will send you automated email notifications reminding you to return or renew your loans a few days before the due date, and emails to inform you when reserved items are available for collection if you have opted to be informed by email.